-6.3.2.
-Child and adult headform impactors
+- 6.3.2.
+Child and adult headform impactors - 6.3.2.1.

-6.3.2.1.
 Child headform impactor (see Figure 14)

 The child headform impactor shall be made of aluminium, be of homogenous construction and be of spherical shape.
-The overall diameter shall be 165 ± 1 mm.
-The mass shall be 3.5 ± 0.07 kg.
-The moment of inertia about an axis through the centre of gravity and perpendicular to the direction of impact shall be with in the range of 0.008 to 0.012 kgm2.
-The centre of gravity of the headform impactor including instrumentation shall be located in the geometric centre of the sphere with a tolerance of ± 2 mm.
+The overall diameter shall be $165 \pm 1$ mm.
+The mass shall be $[3.5 \pm 0.07 \text{ kg}]$ .
+The moment of inertia about an axis through the centre of gravity and perpendicular to the direction of impact shall be within the range of 0.008 to 0.012 kgm.
+The centre of gravity of the headform impactor including instrumentation shall be located in the geometric centre of the sphere with a tolerance of $\pm 2$ mm.

-The sphere shall be covered with a 14 ± 0.5 mm thick synthetic skin, which shall cover at least half of the sphere.
+The sphere shall be covered with a $14 \pm 0.5$ mm thick synthetic skin, which shall cover at least half of the sphere.